 You probably don’t spend a lot of time thinking about your cell phone service day-to-day.
 You just pay the same amount every month when the bill comes in the mail.
 You may be unpleasantly surprised when you get your bill after a weekend getaway.

 Not only do you have to consider the costs associated with data roaming, you also have to think carefully about the data you use.
 If you are roaming, know how much it’s going to cost when you use your phone, and log into the hotel’s Wi-Fi to avoid data overage charges.

 Not Informing Your Credit Card of Your Travels

 Chances are, you plan on using your credit and debit cards while you’re on vacation.
 Many travelers don’t inform their cards of their destination, and they discover that they can no longer use their card when they go to swipe it.

-Most cards want to be notified of your travels.
+Most cards will want to be notified if you’re travelling.
 It’s for your protection.
 Charges made in a city you don’t normally frequent can raise red flags with your card provider, so they shut down the use of your card to prevent fraud.
 Informing them ahead of time can ensure you can use your card without any interruptions.

 Don’t sabotage your weekend getaway by accident!
 Planning a successful vacation is often in the details, and with the details on this list, you can ensure you have as much fun as possible while you’re away from home.